biopet/biopet/docs/pipelines/multisample/shiva.md

 ##### Somatic

-In contrast to germline variantcalling does somatic variantcalling does not have a direct assumption about the number of alleles.
+In contrast to germline variant calling, somatic variant calling does not have a direct assumption about the number of alleles.
 Some can also take a control into account, like MuTect2.
 Having a control is useful when analysing tumor samples.

 | ConfigName | Tool | Description |
 | ---------- | ---- | ----------- |